 One of the greatest challenges for Swiss pension funds is how to set sustainably fundable conversion rates.
 Due to demographic changes – which reflect the fact that the baby boomer generation is retiring and drawing benefits – the redistribution from workers to retirees is placing a growing strain on the occupational benefits system due to incorrectly calculated conversion rates.
 This must be offset, as this type of shift conflicts with the fully funded principle of occupational benefits which states that every generation is only paid as much in pensions as can be funded by the accumulated savings.

 But the conversion rate is not just a conversion rate.
 Depending on the circumstances, it varies based on whether the retirement assets are credited to the mandatory or voluntary portion.

-Pension institutions are not bound by a specific conversion rate for the voluntary portion of retirement assets (i.e. specifically the portion of pension fund contributions on the part of your salary that exceeds CHF 84,600).
+Pension institutions are not bound by a specific conversion rate for the voluntary portion of retirement assets (i.e. specifically the portion of pension fund contributions on the part of your salary that exceeds CHF 88,200).
 This means that the board of trustees is free to set that rate itself.
-Let's take a look at an example with Alexandre for the AXA Group Invest pension fund solution (figures from 2022):
+Let's take a look at an example with Alexandre for a fictitious pension fund solution:

 However, it's not always that simple, as there are also other options on the market.

 Many pension funds only recognize one conversion rate and apply this to the entire retirement assets.
 This is known as a comprehensive conversion rate.
 However, if a different conversion rate is applied to the mandatory and voluntary portions of retirement assets, this is known as a split conversion rate.